rglueckler/CharcoalFireReconstructionR/README.md

 1: depth (top), 2: depth (bottom), 3: age (top), 4: age (bottom), 5: volume of sediment, 6: number of counted charcoal particles.

 # Literature
-For the original version of "CharAnalysis", please check the resprective repository by Philip Higuera (https://github.com/phiguera/CharAnalysis) and these publications:
+For the original version of "CharAnalysis", please check the respective repository by Philip Higuera (https://github.com/phiguera/CharAnalysis) and these publications:

 <blockquote>Higuera, P.E., L.B.
 Brubaker, P.M.
 Anderson, F.S.
 Hu, T.A.
 Brown (2009): Vegetation mediated the impacts of postglacial climatic change on fire regimes in the south-central Brooks Range, Alaska.
 Ecological Monographs 79: 201-219</blockquote>